rdevnath1/ShipmentSync/replit.md

 3. **Status Updates**: Tracking events are logged and displayed in real-time
 4. **Dashboard Analytics**: Aggregated data is displayed on the dashboard

+## Recent Changes

+### Color Scheme Update (July 13, 2025)
+- Updated the entire application's color palette to match the provided logo
+- Primary color changed to dark teal/slate: `hsl(210, 24%, 16%)`
+- Integrated the company logo into the sidebar navigation
+- Updated both light and dark theme variants to maintain consistency
+- Modified scrollbar colors and background tones to complement the new brand identity

 ## External Dependencies

 ### Third-Party APIs